Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 Willard's book, The City of the Sacred Well, was written in 1926, long after that first visit.
 Thompson claimed that Willard had greatly embellished his tale.
 The book helped to make Chichen Itza a household name, and Thompson famous.
 "Oh Lordy, what he makes me say and do," the explorer wrote a colleague shortly after the book came out, "May heaven help me."
 Thompson's instincts proved correct, for Willard's exaggerations would eventually drive him from Mexico.

-The hacienda, like the ancient city, was in ruins.
-Thompson restored the main casa, and five years later he was the overseer of 45 servants and their respective families (to whom he became known as "Don Eduardo"), 300 cattle, 30 mules, and fields of sugar cane and fruit trees.
-In his spare time he excavated the ruins of Chichen Itza and made several significant discoveries.
+Going back to Thompson's story: Five years later he was the overseer of 45 servants and their respective families, to whom he became known as "Don Eduardo."
+In his spare time, he planted fruit trees and excavated the Maya ruins of Chichen Itza finding significant archaeological discoveries.

 In 1903 Thompson came up with his most audacious archaeological project.
 The ancient Maya had built Chichen Itza next to a large sink hole filled with water called a cenote.
 The cenote was believed sacred, a portal to the gods, and according to one early Catholic cleric, Maya from all over Mesoamerica would visit it to throw tributes and human sacrifices.
 Thompson persuaded Charles Bowditch of Peabody Museum at Harvard and Stephen Salisbury to finance an exploration of the Sacred Cenote.